A Directory of Activities at Thornhill Presbyterian

 This committee plans the annual church Bazaar, usually held on the 1st Saturday of November.
 The Bazaar features craft tables, home baking, used books, white elephant and jewellery tables with both morning coffee and muffins and a luncheon served.
 This is TPC’s largest fundraising activity and requires countless helping hands to make it successful and fun!

-This committee meets on an ad hoc basis to develop, organize and carry out fund raising activities to assist the church’s finances.
+The Fundraising committee meets on an ad hoc basis to develop, organize and carry out fund raising activities to assist the church’s finances.
 Some of our activities include:

 - pie making for fall bazaar